srobo-legacy/libnemesis/README.md

 submodules: `git submodule update --init`, and an SR LDAP you can point at.
 The target database can be set by modifying the config of the srusers submodule, usually by adding a local.ini.

+##Tests

+Everything should have tests to ensure that it behaves suitably, and any new functionality should have tests to match.
+You should also ensure that the tests all pass for you before starting development, as otherwise you'll have a hard time figuring out what caused any breakages.